 Here We Discussed Briefly Sore Throat Treatment.
-A sore throat can be caused by many things, can range in severity from mild to intense and is characterized by scratchiness, pain and or irritation which worsens when you swallow.
+A sore throat can be caused by many things, can range in severity from mild to intense, and is characterized by scratchiness, pain, and or irritation that worsens when you swallow.
 A mild sore throat can easily be soothed with easy home remedies but if it persists, then it is time to see your doctor.

 For adults who are taking nonprescription medications to help soothe your sore throat, there are a few safety tips you should follow including, read the directions completely, if you are pregnant, speak with your doctor before taking any nonprescription medication, only take the recommended dosage, do not give aspirin to anyone younger than 20 years old unless under a doctors orders.